 Another way of checking the progress of the restore is from vSphere.
-The restore has started when a NAS datastore was created.
-And it is completed when the virtual machine is powered on.
+The restore has started when a NAS datastore was created, and it is completed when the virtual machine is powered on.

-In cases when Run Direct restore encounters an error or AhsayOBM crashes during a Run Direct restore, temporarily files are left behind on the VMware Host.
+In cases when Run Direct restore encounters an error or AhsayOBM crashes during a Run Direct restore, temporarily files are remained on the VMware Host.
 These temporary files must be manually cleaned.
-For instructions on how to do this please refer to the Appendix.
+For instructions on how to do this, please refer to the Appendix.

-11.3 Verifying Run Direct Restore Connection
+9.2 Verifying Run Direct Restore Connection

-When a run direct restore is initiated, the following steps are taken at the backend.
+When a Run Direct restore is initiated, the following steps are taken at the backend.